-The PBS NewsHour Weekend carried on January 14 2017 David Tereshchuk‘s interview with the new Mayor of London, Sadiq Khan, as part of his overall profile of Khan as the first Muslim to be running any of the Western world’s major capital cities.
+On January 14 2017, the PBS NewsHour Weekend carried David Tereshchuk‘s interview with the new Mayor of London, Sadiq Khan, part of his overall profile of Khan as the first Muslim to run any Western-world capital city.

 SADIQ KHAN, MAYOR OF LONDON: I am so proud that London has today chosen hope over fear, and unity over division.

 DAVID TERESHCHUK, PBS NEWSHOUR WEEKEND CORRESPONDENT: When Sadiq Khan was elected mayor of London seven months ago, he became the first ever Muslim to lead a capital city in the Western world.
 During the campaign, his conservative opponent had made Khan’s religion a big issue.
 Gillian Tett is the America’s editor of the London-based Financial Times.